 Explore the ByWard Market, which is home to fresh food and maple syrup retailers, as well as great restaurants, clubs, bistros, coffee shops and various unique boutiques.
 Peruse up to 175 outdoor stalls that sell plants, flowers, fruits, vegetables as well as arts and crafts year-round or stroll along Sussex Drive, which is home to many of the city’s high-end shops and designers.
 No matter your budget, the market’s retailers have something for the basic souvenir to the expert fashionista shopper.

-And a visit to the ByWard Market would not be complete without a stop at the BeaverTails stand, located on George Street.
+And a visit to the ByWard Market area would not be complete without a stop at the BeaverTails stand, located on George Street.
 Ottawa is where the delicious, doughy, golden BeaverTails pastry was born in 1978!
 Choose from flavours such as Cinnamon and Sugar, Choco Banana and Oreo.
 These whole wheat pastries are enjoyed year-round in the ByWard Market, but there is nothing more Canadian than enjoying one on skates on the frozen Rideau Canal in the winter.

 5. Take a Haunted Walk or a C’est Bon Culinary tour of the city: